Happy family looking at new home almost done with construction.

 What Are Compensating Factors For FHA Loans?

-When lenders look at compensating factors, there are several they can consider in approving Federal Housing Administration (FHA) loans.
-If you have these working in your favor, you may be able to qualify with a slightly higher debt-to-income ratio (DTI).
+When lenders look at compensating factors, there are several they can consider in approving FHA loans.
+If you have these working in your favor, you may be able to qualify even if you have a slightly higher debt-to-income ratio (DTI).
 Here’s the list:

 Cash Reserves